Silver Diamine Fluoride: Is this Drill-free Dental Procedure the Future for Kids’ Cavity Treatment?

 SDF is also cited for its unpleasant, metallic taste and repeated applications may be required.

 SDF isn’t available at every dental office nor is it the right treatment for every child with a cavity.
-If there is infection or if the decay is too severe, SDF cannot be used.
+If there is an infection or if the decay is too severe, SDF cannot be used.

 The Cost